cohure/CHR2023-website/content/programme.md

       </p>
       <span class="">
         <div class="abstract-wrapper hide-on-small-only col s12">
           <span class="abstract">Historical research is the continued peruse of memories in the form of archives.
 The recent advent of powerful Large-Language Models (LLM) provides a new conversational form of inquiry into historical memory (or, training data, in this case).
 We show that by augmenting such LLMs with vector embeddings from highly specialized academic sources, a conversational methodology can be made accessible to historians and other researchers in the Humanities.
 Concretely, we evaluate and demonstrate how LLMs have the ability of assisting researchers while they examine a customized corpora of different types of documents, including, but not exclusive to: (1). primary sources, (2). secondary sources written by experts, and (3). the combination of these two.
 Compared to established search interfaces for digital catalogues, such as metadata and full-text search, we evaluate the richer conversational style of LLMs on the performance of two main types of tasks: (1). question-answering, and (2). extraction and organization of data.
 We demonstrate that LLMs semantic retrieval and reasoning abilities on problem-specific tasks can be applied to large textual archives that have not been part of the its training data.
-Therefore, LLMs can be augmented with sources relevant to specific research projects, and can be queried privately by researchers.<br/><br/>long talk</span>
+Therefore, LLMs can be augmented with sources relevant to specific research projects, and can be queried privately by researchers.<br/><br/>long talk, online</span>
         </div>
       </span>
    </div>